My rating: 5 of 5 stars

 one sees the law of counter-penalty.

-But it is not just that we get what we deserve; it is that sin is its own penalty.
+But it is not just that we get what we deserve; rather, sin is its own penalty.
 Dante invents endless haunting horrors to shock us out of sin, from rains of fire to fields of shit to vats of pitch to lakes of ice.
 As the two poets descend down the spiral that leads to the bottom of the universe, Virgil counsels Dante not to pity the sufferers.
 Is their suffering not just?
 Has God not ordained it?
 The drama of the Inferno is Dante’s growing confidence in his own judgment.
-He swoons with pity when he hears the story of the adulterous lovers Paolo and Francesca in Canto V, but by Canto XXXII he is grabbing heads frozen in ice by the scruff to enjoin them to speak.
+He swoons with pity when he hears the story of the adulterous lovers Paolo and Francesca in Canto V, but by Canto XXXII he is grabbing heads frozen in ice by the scruff, ruthlessly, to enjoin them to speak.

 What, by the way, do the souls of sinners want from Dante?
 On learning he is a poet, they all want him to write of them on earth, to bring their names and stories back into circulation.
 This is a backhanded tribute to poetry: it is the only secular way to a relative immortality, but what does it matter in the grand scheme of eternity if even the damned can be satisfied by it?
 Virgil, condemning usury as perverse replication of wealth without labor, argues that art must follow nature, which is the artistry of God: